 You have an infected computer now, so how do you fix it?

 - First, backup your files.
 At Boost IT, we assist clients with having a backup system in place.
 It’s important that your backup includes everything you’ll need to reinstall on your computer.
 You will also want to have any product keys, in addition to your data.

 - Second, prepare to wipe clean all the computers that are infected.
 Your computers have been compromised so you’ll have to rid them of the infection and then perform a system restore or clean install.
 The System Restore feature restores your computer’s operating system to a previous state from a previous point in time.
 When you wipe a computer clean, you’ll have the equivalent of a “new” computer.

 If the above two steps look too complex, that’s why you hire professionals.
 Your time is valuable and is better spent on what you know best.
 Boost IT has a managed security service that can be installed for a fixed monthly fee with no downtime and our team monitors it around the clock.
-We have helped many clients get back up and running fast, so give us a call at 404-865-1289.
+We have helped many clients get back up and running fast, so contact us or give us a call at 404-865-1289.